arahangua/uzh-uniswap/README.md

      ```
      For V3, the commands might be slightly different, so always check the official documentation.
    - **Deploy Contracts:**
-     - **Factory and Router:** You need to deploy at least the Factory and Router contracts from the chosen Uniswap version to your custom Ethereum chain. **Refer to the Uniswap repositories' documentation and deployment scripts for Factory and Router contracts.
-You might need to adapt these scripts to work within your Hardhat environment.** Example deployment scripts for ERC20 tokens are provided later in this guide, which you can use as a template for adapting Uniswap deployment scripts.
+     - **Factory and Router:** You need to deploy at least the Factory and Router contracts from the chosen Uniswap version to your custom Ethereum chain. **Deployment scripts for Uniswap V2 and V3 Factory and Router contracts are typically found within their respective periphery repositories (e.g., `v2-periphery` or `v3-periphery`) in the `deploy` directory or in the documentation.
+You will likely need to adapt these scripts to work within your Hardhat environment, configuring network and deployer settings.** Example deployment scripts for ERC20 tokens are provided later in this guide, which you can use as a template for adapting Uniswap deployment scripts.
      - **WETH (Wrapped ETH):**  For Uniswap V2, you will also need to deploy a WETH contract if you don't have one already on your network.
 Uniswap V2 periphery repository usually includes a WETH deployment script.
 For V3, WETH is also typically required.
    - **Note Contract Addresses:** After deploying the Factory, Router, and WETH (if applicable) contracts, note down their contract addresses.
 You will need these addresses in later steps and in your scripts.